On the Bias of the Score Function of Finite Mixture Models: Bias of the score function of finite mixed models

 Here the crucial part of the argument is the differentiation under the integration sign (a property obtained for example by assuming that the tails of the density function $f(\, \cdot \,; \theta )$ decays sufficiently rapidly) used in (\ref{Eqn07}), but this condition typically holds for all densities of the family $\ppp$ and therefore it holds also for mixtures of densities of $\ppp$; therefore the classic proof typically does not fail at this point.
 Indeed, the classic proof of unbiasedness of $S$ breaks before this point, namely at the factorization step used in (\ref{Eqn06}).

-{\bf Remark 2:}
+\emph{Remark 2:}

 We sketch below an argument showing that, under mild regularity conditions, the maximum likelihood estimate is not consistent when the score function is biased.
 Since the purpose here is just to be illustrative, we consider the case where $\Theta \subseteq \re$ and we assume all the regularity conditions required to keep the argument simple.
-Here we use the notion of consistency in probability (see \cite{Lehmann1983}, page 232), \ie, a sequence of estimates $\{\hat\theta_n\}$ is consistent for the parameter $\theta$ if, and only if, $\hat\theta_n \xrightarrow[n\rightarrow \infty]{P_\theta} \theta $, for all $\theta\in\Theta$.
+Here we use the notion of consistency in probability \citep[see][page 232]{Lehmann1983}, \ie, a sequence of estimates $\{\hat\theta_n\}$ is consistent if, and only if, $\hat\theta_n \xrightarrow[n\rightarrow \infty]{P_\theta} \theta $, for all $\theta\in\Theta$.